MDDemon42/tech-dungeon-game/README.md

  - Had to use both `chrome.storage` and `redux store` to store data
  - Most of images for Tech Dungeon Game is from `heromachine` service.

+ - Battle abilities must have either 1 or 3 or 5 targets

  # TODO:
  1) More `opponents`
  2) Add more abilities to use on `Battle Screen`